An Amateur’s Guide to RC Boating

 Despite its compact size at just 10 inches long, it’s surprisingly fast, offers capsize recovery, includes a handy portable case, boasts a lengthy 40-minute runtime, and features built-in LEDs for visibility, all under $100!

-On Bezgar >>
+Check availability on Bezgar >>

 Next up is the HJ816 PRO – a zippy 47cm (18.5″) long RC boat, ideal for beginners, capable of speeds up to 55kph (35mph), and comes with a handy self-righting function and cool LED lights.

-On Banggood >>
+Check availablilty On Banggood >>

 See it in action…